na-na-hi/renget/archive/ww6axip9.md

 "Jake - I think you need to call 911.
 I can't stand."

-"Oh pardon me.
+"Oh sorry.
 I'm not Jake and don't know who he is, I just happened to come across you lying here in this field.
 But what's *911?*" The stranger replied.

 Rain grimaces.
 Blinking a few times to clear her eyesight, she takes a first look at the concerned passerby.
 And screams.